Haspamelodica/Charon-CI/README.md

 - Build artifacts created by the tests will only be visible to the outside of the container if they are created in `/data` (or subdirectories).
   The POM file will be invoked in `/data/tests` in the Docker container.
-  This implies all results from the `target` folder will be visible to the outside.
+  This implies all build artifacts from the `target` folder for Maven, or the `build` folder for Gradle, will be visible to the outside.
-- The exercise build can't assume to be able to modify or delete any existing files in the `exercise` folder, which includes all files in the tests repository.
+- The exercise build can't assume to be able to modify or delete any existing files in the `exercise` folder, which includes all files in the tests repository, except for those under `target` for Maven, or under `build` or `.gradle` for Gradle.